Maha-Magdy/practice-using-rails-react-gem/README.md

 # PRACTICE USING RAILS-REACT GEM

-This application is made for allowing me to practice using react-rails gem that allow to build rails application mainly for handling the backend while depend on React to handle the frontend side.
+This application is made for allowing me to practice using the react-rails gem that allows building rails application mainly for handling the backend while depending on React to handle the frontend side.

 ## Built With